metomi/rose/sphinx/api/rose-macro.rst

 arguments or accept the default values.

-There is a special keyword argument called ``optional_config_name`` which is set to the name of the optional configuration the macro is being run by, or ``None`` if no optional configurations are being used.
+There is a special keyword argument called ``optional_config_name`` which is set to the name of the optional configuration the macro is being run on, or ``None`` if only the default configuration is being used.

 .. note::
    Python keyword arguments require default values (``=None`` in this